act-rules/act-rules.github.io/_rules/SC2-2-1+SC3-2-5-meta-refresh.md

 ### Applicability

-The rule applies to any `content` attribute in a `meta` element that contains the `http-equiv` attribute with value `"refresh"` (case-insensitive).
+The rule applies to the first valid `<meta http-equiv="refresh">` element with a `content` attribute in a document.

+**Note**: See [meta-refresh](https://www.w3.org/TR/html/document-metadata.html#statedef-http-equiv-refresh) for validity of `<meta http-equiv="refresh">` element.

 ### Expectation

-The value before the first semicolon or comma (representing seconds) of the value of the `content` attribute is not a number greater than 0.
+The value before the first semicolon, comma or space (representing seconds) of the value of the `content` attribute is not a number greater than 0.

-**Note**: Semi-colon or comma is optional in the `content` attribute.
+**Note**: Semi-colon, comma or space is optional in the `content` attribute.
 When none is present, the value of the attribute should be considered as a whole.
-See [meta-refresh](https://www.w3.org/TR/html51/document-metadata.html#statedef-http-equiv-refresh) for parsing instructions.
+See [meta-refresh](https://www.w3.org/TR/html/document-metadata.html#statedef-http-equiv-refresh) for parsing instructions.

  ## Assumptions